François Vivier Naval ArchitectGo to French

 Launching and recovering from a trailer is effortless.

 Hull shapes are the same as Ilur.
 Ilur is a reference sail and oars boat, with nearly 1000 plans already sold.
 The first Beg-Meil, named Pepito, was launched in Carnac in July 2005.
 She was built by the amateur builder Benoit Brabant using a kit supplied by Icarai.
 See our photo album.
-Many others are under construction.
+Many others are sailing or under construction.

 Product Version Ref